 If you purchased the Rock SliderZ in kit form, the following instructions will guide you through the assembly process.
+For the parts cuttig list, simply cut the raw material as per the cutting guide.
 Even if you purchased pre-made ones, you can see how they were assembled.
 If you simply want to copy my design, you'll see how they are built.
 No special welding equipment or processes are required.
 Any welder with 100-120A capacity will work, arc, MIG or fluxcore is fine.
 I normally use 1/8" 7014 or 6013 rod at about 110 amps.
-Since this is a small enough part, I try to orient the bars to facilitate flat or horizontal welding position as I put them together.
+Since this is a small enough part, try to orient the bars to facilitate flat or horizontal welding position as you put them together.

 For the kit, you should have:

 I fabricate the mounting brackets first.
 I use a right angle magnetic jig to hole the leg perpendicular to the base, centered side to side and flush with one edge.
 Note the orientation of the mounting holes.
 For the front legs, be sure to place the square end onto the base, the angled end will go against the inner bar.
 Also, be sure you make the two front brackets with angles in opposite directions.
 If in doubt, test fit the bracket on the frame and see if its correct before laying down the weld bead.